 Dr. Juthani: As a challenge, I would say internship year.
 That very first year was tough.
 I graduated medical school in 1998 and worked six days with no day off.
 I was sleep deprived and worked with patients who took their suffering out on me.
 While this experience was tough, I developed resilience and learned that things get better.
 This year might have been my greatest year for professional success.
 Yale really had to respond to the pandemic.
 I helped set up 10 infectious disease services and came up with the administrative structure, and advised how to care for covid patients on Zoom calls with 120 people every day.
 My entire career really prepared me for this point.
 However, when I think of success in my life, I think of coming from a loving family, having a great husband, and having two amazing kids.
 At the end of the day work is always secondary to me.

-GenHERation®: What advice do you have for navigating our “new world?”
+GenHERation®: What advice do you have for maintaining a healthy lifestyle?

 GenHERation®: Whether you are treating patients, teaching students, or serving as a medical correspondent, you are trying to convince others to believe in you, your knowledge, and insights.
 How do you build trust with individuals?